 How numbers are created

 4D Maths suggest a new type of categorisation of number at the axiomatic level.
-Based on the notion that infinity is created from zero to which one is added or subtracted, and the the result reiterated on into infinity.
+Based on the notion that infinity is created from zero to which one is added or subtracted, and the result reiterated on into infinity.
 This creates an infinite loop that leads to infinity, in either the negative or positive direction.
 The loop breaks when the opposite action, either addition or subtraction, reverse one step on the number line, creating a manifest value.
 All whole numbers are derived in this way, as numerical values only make sense when the preceding units are present.

 The number of times a calculation is reiterated determines its effort value.
-The Theory of Effort examines how many time something needs to occur, such as an iteration of a calculation, in order to determine a specific value.
+The Theory of Effort examines how many times something needs to occur, such as an iteration of a calculation, in order to determine a specific value.

 Numbers termed ‘Space’ are considered to initiate from ZERO.
-The positive and negative values are a movement, in terms numerical distance.
+The positive and negative values are a movement, in terms of numerical distance.
 This is a new categorisation of number that might be confused with the existing idea of cardinal ‘counting’ numbers.
-Spacial numbers include zero in the set, and measure relative distance rather counting objects in space.
+Spacial numbers include zero in the set, and measure relative distance rather than counting objects in space.

-In Geometric Maths the origins of mathematical beginnings is ascribed to the division of zero.
+In Geometric Maths, the origins of mathematical beginnings is ascribed to the division of zero.
 This mathematical operation creates a pair of infinite positive and negative infinities.
 The next number type is based on time, where a number is operated upon to generate an outcome.
 As division is the first mathematical operator to effect space, we can perceive them as a function of time, that changes the result (state) of the space number.

-Space changes over time and so time numbers are always seen to divide space whether plus or minus.
+Space changes over time, and so time numbers are always seen to divide space, whether plus or minus.

 The final number set based on the notion of dimension.
-By this we mean the distance scale.
-For example dimension +1 will increase a step by 1, creating a uniform scale, whereas dimension +2 will create a scale at half the density.
+By this, we mean the distance scale.
+For example, dimension +1 will increase a step by 1, creating a uniform scale, whereas dimension +2 will create a scale at half the density.
 This we call the ‘infinite density function‘, which is the notion of a line that contains an infinite set express at a specific scale.